-\begin{rmk} Since we have discovered this theorem, several other proofs have been found.
+\begin{remark} Since we have discovered this theorem, several other proofs have been found.
 In private correspondence, Brendon Rhoades proved the same result using the Gessel-Viennot-Lindstrom Lemma and Jeff Remmel gave a proof using involutions.
-Each of these proofs yielded interesting extensions. \end{rmk}
+Each of these proofs yielded interesting extensions. \end{remark}